• Home

 Why it’s important to choose a good ceramic coating over a cheap one

-It’s easy to underestimate the risk when dealing with ceramic coatings because we’ve been told that they have taken the place of traditional car waxes.
-Those waxes were very simple and easy to use.
 Anyone could apply them without the fear of causing damage.
 In the event that something went wrong, those waxes would easily wash off with the right chemicals.
 This is not the case with ceramic coatings.

 These are semi-permanent products.
 “Semi-permanent” is great if everything goes right.
 But if you’ve made mistakes or the product isn’t working properly, the word “permanent” is the last thing you want to hear!

-There is a lot more at stake now that we’re dealing with coatings that will last upwards of 3 years.
 Remember, the paint on your car is essentially its skin.
-Would you put an untested and unknown Chinese product all over your own skin without knowing what kind of reactions or side effects it might cause?
+Would you put an untested and unknown Chinese product all over your own skin without knowing what kind of reactions it might cause?
 I wouldn’t.
 I wouldn’t put an unproven semi-permanent coating on my car’s paint either.

 That’s the main problem with these cheap ceramic coatings.
 They’re unproven.
 The companies will spend plenty of money on advertising, to the point where they become annoying – and yet there are very few actual car owners and detailers out there vetting the product.
-Sure, the company will tell you their coating is amazing.
-But if nobody else is saying the same thing, that should really tell you something.

 Best Car Wax For 2019